honeydew-sc/honeydew-ng/docs/reference/preamble.md

 ## Email Notifications

-To have a feature email you when it fails, add the following line to the preamble:
+To have a feature email you when it fails during a nightly run, add the following line to the preamble:

     Feature: an email feature
     Email: your@email.com

-As long as the `Email` line is after `Feature` and before `Scenario`, it will send you an email every time the feature fails.
+As long as the `Email` line is after `Feature` and before `Scenario`, it will send you an email every time the feature fails when run by monitors or nightlies.

+To be clear, this means if you run the test manually (and are presumably watching the output to see whether it fails), there will be no email sent.
+In the case that the test is run as a part of monitors or nightlies sets, or without an appropriate username, that is when email notifications will be sent.

 ## Subtitles